 38 And ye have not his word abiding in you: for whom he hath sent, him ye believe not.
 39 Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me.
 40 And ye will not come to me, that ye might have life.

 We need to understand that the scriptures testify of Jesus.
 They are a witness to tell us about Him.
-The scriptures are a messenger sent to speak to us in the name of the one who sent the message.
+The scriptures are a messenger sent to speak to us in the name of the One who sent the message.
+This is one of the reasons the Bible is so important.

 why was the Bible written